 John Borthwick Paterson died two years after his son's marriage at Bournabat, near Smyrna on 7th November 1889; he was aged 71 years.
 His wife Preciosa Henrietta Paterson died at Smyrna on 11th May 1893; they had also lived at Elmstone Hall in Kent.

 Beatrice and Charles had four children, one of whom married a solicitor, one of whom became a marine engineer, one served in the merchant navy, and one became a land agent.

-Beatrice died in Derbyshire in 1936, and we are told that she is buried in Great Malvern cemetery, like her parents; but we have yet to locate her grave.
+Beatrice died in Derbyshire in 1936 and is buried in Great Malvern cemetery on the opposite side of the path to her parents.
 Thankfully all her sons survived the Great War.

 Thomas Rayner MD successfully continued to run the Malvern Hydro for 24 years after the death of its founder James Wilson MD and actively participated in town affairs.
 He published books about treating skin conditions, and many patients would have benefited from visiting his establishment.
 Perhaps though, he would have considered his lasting legacy to be his grandchildren in England and the USA.

 Dr John Campbell Fergusson leased the 'Establishment' when Dr Rayner died, and he and his family were still at the Hydro in 1911.
 Dr Fergusson first appears in Kelly's Worcestershire Trade Directory of 1892.

 Some researchers have wondered if he had the medical qualifications he claimed, but he and his eldest son are both listed in the UK Medical Register of 1911.